Dept. Of Education Fail: Teachers Lose Grants, Forced To Repay Thousands In Loans

 "Part of the problem here is that [the Education Department] does not really know, or they didn't know at the time we did our work, why this was happening," says Jackie Nowicki, who led the GAO study.

-That's what led to this new government study: to understand why thousands of teachers who got grants to teach in low-income neighborhoods were getting them converted into loans, many of them improperly.
+That was the reason for this new government study: to understand why thousands of teachers who got grants to teach in low-income neighborhoods were getting them converted into loans, many of them improperly.

 The report found that many people in the program get tripped up on this annual requirement to submit certification paperwork.
 In a small but nationally representative survey, more than 30 percent of those who had their grants converted to loans said they either didn't know they had to certify or found the process challenging.

 Another big reason, though, is tied to rising tuition.
 Millions of students are taking out loans from the government or receiving grants.
 And so the Education Department now finds itself running a trillion-dollar bank on the side.
-It's not well-equipped to handle that, which is why the department has hired a handful of servicing companies, like FedLoan, to help.
+Critics say it's not well-equipped to handle that, which is why the department has hired a handful of servicing companies, like FedLoan, to help.

-But Ben Miller, who studies higher education at the Center for American Progress, says these companies have very little incentive to put in too much effort — they only get paid a dollar or two a month per borrower.
+But Ben Miller, who studies higher education at the Center for American Progress, says these companies have very little incentive to put in too much effort — they get paid only a dollar or two a month per borrower.

 "If you don't get paid very much, and you don't feel like, 'Hey, if I mess this up, the Department of Education's really going to breathe down my back,' the incentive to let things slide gets pretty high," Miller says.